Clashmore–Kinsalebeg GAA: History

 In the late 1990s, the team was once again in the Intermediate Grade.
 They won the 1999 Championship by beating Butlerstown in the Fraher Field.
 2000 saw their second Junior Hurling title, when Fenor were beaten by 1-8 to 0-5 in the final at Walsh Park.
 In 2001, the football team was relegated to Intermediate again, but in 2002 they were promoted to Senior again after victories over Brickey Rangers, Sliabh gCua, Brickey Rangers again, Rinn Ó gCuanach after a replay, and Newtown, who were beaten by 2-8 to 0-9 in the County Final at Kill.

 Clashmore–Kinsalebeg were relegated from the Senior ranks in the 2009 season, losing to Brickey Rangers by a single point after a replay in the relegation final.
 However, they won promotion the year after with a victory over John Mitchels in the Waterford Intermediate Football Championship Final by a scoreline of 1-13 to 1-7.

 Despite being a very small club, Clashmore–Kinsalebeg have a good tradition of supplying players to county teams.
 Players from the club that have played senior hurling for Waterford include Tadhg de Búrca and Brian O'Halloran.
 Other players of note to have played for Waterford include Cillian O'Keeffe, Kieran Connery, Sean Fleming, Karl O'Keeffe, Jason Seward and Stephen Barron.
 Two members of the current club Premier Intermediate hurling team, Edmond O'Halloran and Paul O'Connor, have won minor and U21 All-Ireland hurling medals with Waterford.

+Clashmore-Kinsalebeg won the Premier Intermediate Hurling Championship in 2026 and thus play Senior Hurling in 2027 for the first time in their 141 year old history.